duchannes19/iot-labs/lab2/es1/README.md

 3. (Optional) Rename the example publisher as you like.

-4. Change the publisher member class to be like this:
+4. Change the publisher member class to be like this (This is without rotation):

 ```
 from geometry_msgs.msg import Twist